Clicky

 Florida has the highest, followed by California, but not too shocking.
 What shocked me was my home state of North Carolina being in the top 5.

 Of all the boats, people are more likely to steal jet skis than boats.
 Of that, it seems most people want to steal Yamaha’s more than anything.
 Is that because more people want Yamaha’s?
-I don’t think so, since Sea-Doo uses DESS keys for most of their models, making them more useless if you don’t have the right key digital key.
+I don’t think so, since Sea-Doo uses DESS keys on most of their models, making them more useless if you don’t have the right key digital key.

 Author